Last updated on November 27th, 2018

-Under this visa, you are not sponsored by an employer or family member living in Australia nor nominated by any state government.
+Under this visa, you don’t need any sponsor and you are free to live and work anywhere in Australia.
 You have to get your skills assessed and score minimum points (currently 60) required by this visa.
 To be eligible, your occupation must be listed in the Skilled Occupation List(SOL).
-This list is updated and published every year by the Department of Immigration and Border Protection (DIBP) based on demand for specific skills required in Australia as a whole.
+The Department of Immigration and Border Protection (DIBP) periodically updates this list based on the demand for specific skills required in Australia as a whole.

 Skilled Nominated Visa (subclass 190)

-Under this visa, you must be nominated by a state or territory to apply for the visa.
+Under this visa, a state or territory must nominate you to apply for the visa.
 Usually, each state or territory may require different skills at a different time.
 Hence, every year DIBP updates a list of occupations required by different states, which is called the Consolidated Sponsored Occupation List (CSOL).
 If your occupation is in the CSOL of a particular state, you can apply for a state nomination.
 You need to get your skills assessed and score minimum points, but you get extra 5 points for state nomination.